wikimedia/phoenix/docs/artifact.md

 # The outcome
 ## Overview
-We are [sharing a hands-on working prototype](https://wikimedia.github.io/phoenix/) and the [implementation behind it](https://github.com/wikimedia/phoenix).
+Here is [a hands-on working prototype](https://wikimedia.github.io/phoenix/) and the [implementation behind it](https://github.com/wikimedia/phoenix).
 The goal was to create:

 - A tiny, experimental [modern platform](#modern-platform)
 - that can serve [collections of knowledge](#collections-of-knowledge)
 - created from [multiple trusted sources](#multiple-trusted-sources)
 - to many [product experiences and other platforms](#many-product-experiences-and-other-platforms).

-These have demo'd across the organization and the tiny exploration has evolved into deeper explorations across the organization, including the Core Platform Team, Product Strategy Working Group, Okapi and SDAW.
+The demo has been shared across the organization.
+This small experiment has evolved into deeper explorations across the organization, including the Core Platform Team, Product Strategy Working Group, Okapi and SDAW.

-If you'd like to skip right to the details, read the [implementation overview](#implementation-overview) and handy-wavy [caveats](#caveats) to see our implementation choices and [how to view the demo](#demo).
+If you'd like to skip right to the details, read the [implementation overview](#implementation) and handy-wavy [caveats](#caveats) or [how to view the demo](#demo).

-More importantly, we've begun systems analysis and laying the foundation for systems architecture -- a practice that will support the work ahead.
+While we created something tangible, our essential focus is on systems analysis.
+We are laying the foundation for systems architecture -- a practice that will support the work ahead.
 This work includes [designing system patterns](#patterns), discovering [leverage points](#leverage-points) and identifying the [Big Questions](#big-questions).

 ## Implementation
+The prototype is [built in AWS](https://docs.google.com/document/d/13ycCf8Mhxfs9K-hHXvsD2j1J8GcO4FQhKu4qCyx7fOs) using SNS messages, Lambdas written in Go, S3, GraphQL, DynamoDB and Elastic Search.
+It interacts with [Rosette](https://www.rosette.com/capability/topic-extractor/) to analyze the sections and return topics. - Though this list seems sequential, these activities are asynchronous.

+*Event-driven workflow*

+Respond to a change event:
-- Respond to an edit event triggered by MediaWiki when page content has changed
+- Respond to an event stream message sent by Simple Wikipedia when article has changed
+- Retrieve the article via the Parsoid API and save the raw result
-- Retrieve the content from the source, break it down into sections and give each part a predictable structure
+- Break the raw result down into sections associated by hypermedia links - a page has parts (sections), a section is part of a page. ('hasparts/isparts')
+- Save them as individual json objects with [a predictable structure](https://docs.google.com/spreadsheets/d/1ZWuczQQ0XpzCYS92PKXpIP3FM4ds0XPQyz7q9xR5GuE/edit#gid=0) using schema.org
-- Save the page and sections as json object associated by hypermedia links (hasparts/isparts)
+- Save the page title associated with the resource ID

+When a new file is saved:
+- Send section to Rosette via API
+- Save the list of resulting (most-salient) Wikidata Items (topics) associated with that section

+*Request-driven workflow*

-- Return requests for pages and/or parts (or some of page or part)
+- Return requests for pages and/or sections with only the data requested
-- Send objects for third-party topic analysis (the Rosette service returns a list of topics and their weight)
-- Save the topics associated with the parts they describe
-- Return requests for parts associated with the topic (highest-scoring sections on Physics, for example)
+- Return requests for sections associated with a topic
-- Though this list seems sequential, these activities are asynchronous
-- We used simple wikipedia and did some limited experimentation with select English wikipedia pages.

-TODO: Add model
+[Initial diagram](https://app.lucidchart.com/lucidchart/f283e649-cdb6-4275-9452-7114571a82e7/view?page=Q3nNnx6PpfFM#) and TODO: Add Eric's updated diagram

 ## Caveats
 There are *many* [challenges to consider](#challenges-to-consider) before this prototype is "production ready". *Production ready was not our goal.* We are [engaging with some of those challenges next](#next-steps).